TheRealRafael00/Cwabs/README.md

 📄 License

 This project is licensed under the MIT License.
-Feel free to use, distribute, and modify it with proper attribution.
+You are free to use, distribute, and modify with proper attribution.

 ---